hawkes69/dapp/README.md

 # README

 This is a working directory that contains a simple app to track the completion percentage of various amusement parks in Orlando.
-My wife and I would like to "100%" (complete every attraction and eat at every restaurant) each of the parks and want a simple web app to keep track of our progress.
+My wife and I would like to "100%" (complete every attraction, watch every show, and eat at every restaurant) each of the parks and want a simple web app to keep track of our progress.
 This will be a mobile-first app and I don't plan to have a working desktop implementation as we will almost exclusively access this from our phones while in the parks.

-## Things that need to be implemented.
+## Tech Stack

+- Vite React frontend
-* Ruby Backend
+- Ruby on Rails Backend
-* User Authentication
-* React front end
-* Rails api
-* Host app

-## Feature wishlist
+## Demo Site

-* Progress bar
-* Date night generator (uncompleted ride, restaurant, and show)
-* Fog of war map to demonstrate progression
+I have not yet hosted a demo site.
+I will update this section when I have a demo site available.

 ## TODO